AlexBeck2911/ComponentX/README.md

 ### 📗 Documentation
 To start using the reusable components please check out [the documentation](docs/README.MD).
-There you'll receive an explanation on how to use our components in your desired frameworks.
+There you'll receive an explanation on how to use ComponentX's components in your desired frameworks.

 ### 📃 License